kaleidawave/kaleidawave.github.io/src/posts/ideas-on-inference.md

 - Variable declarations pass their resolved annotation
 - Function arguments pass there respective parameter type
 - The resolved function return type annotation is stored in the environment and passed to the expression in `return` statements
 - `satisfies` passes its RHS annotation to the LHS. (so technically not forwards.
-Another to add to my gripes on the `satisfies` operator 😩)
+Another to add to my gripes on the `satisfies` operator :weary:)
 - Class declarations with an `implements` clause (`extends` is contraversial)

 When we arrive at a function or method declaration **and** this type is a function, we pass the expected parameter types forward to `synthesise_function`.
 When synthesising parameters if we arrive at a parameter without an annotation, we can pick it from the expected parameter.